-Steps to evaluate and tune database performance
+Monitoring and troubleshooting database performance

-- In the Azure Portal, click SQL databases, select the database, and then use the Monitoring chart to look for resources approaching their maximum.
+- In the Azure portal, click SQL databases, select the database, and then use the Monitoring chart to look for resources approaching their maximum.
 DTU consumption is shown by default.
 Click Edit to change the time range and values shown.

-- You can use dynamic management views (DMVs), Extended Events (Xevents), and the Query Store in SSMS to get performance parameters in real time.
+XEvents), and the Query Store in SSMS to get performance parameters in real time.

 It is recommended that you always use the latest version of Management Studio to remain synchronized with updates to Microsoft Azure and SQL Database.
 Update SQL Server Management Studio.